 When you get your vehicle off the ferry in Vladivostok, you will get a one-year Temporary Import Document.
 For details about the ferry crossing, see #6 – Public Transportation.

 Yuri is the man you need to get all that organized.
 You pay for Yuri’s service, of course ($150) but the TID itself is free of charge.

-Note that the TID is valid for one year and that this includes Kazaksthan and Kyrgyzstan.
+Note that the TID is valid for one year and that this includes Kazakhstan and Kyrgyzstan.

 Read More: What is a Temporary Import Document

-- A vehicle insurance is mandatory in Russia.
+- Vehicle insurance is mandatory in Russia.
 We got one with the help of Yuri (see above).
 Getting a car insurance make take some time, so plan ahead.

-- At the time of writing, Yuri said it was especially a pain in the ass to get insurance for foreign motorcycles so plan even more ahead.
+- At the time of of our arrival, Yuri said it was especially a pain in the ass to get insurance for foreign motorcycles so plan even more ahead.

 - We paid $215 for a one-year insurance (RUB 13500).
 Yuri paid for us and we paid him back in cash.
 You can get insurance for a shorter period of time but this is relatively more expensive (quote via Yuri: around $175 for 3 months).

 4. Budget – Land Cruiser Maintenance